 The Longshore Workers’ Compensation Act and Injuries at the Port of Miami

 The US Department of Labor instituted the LHWCA as a way to protect harbor workers because they are not typically provided benefits under ordinary state workers’ compensation insurance.
 Through the LHWCA, an injured dockworker can receive compensation for medical care, a portion of lost wages, and vocational rehabilitation if they were hurt while performing their job duties.
 The types of work covered under the act include loading and unloading, ship repairs, and shipbuilding.
 For an injured worker to receive compensation, the injury must have occurred in United States navigable waters or adjoining locations such as piers, docks, or terminals.
 The act prohibits an injured employee from suing their employer.
+Our harbor worker and longshoreman worker injury lawyers represent workers injured in this field.

 Third-Party Claims Under the LHWCA in Miami

-The LHWCA will compensate an injured Port of Miami employee for their medical treatment and two-thirds of their lost income.
+The LHWCA will compensate an injured Port of Miami barge boat employee for their medical treatment and two-thirds of their lost income.
 However, in many situations, a severe injury will diminish a worker’s capacity to do their job, or the injury could be permanently debilitating.
 If this is the case, the benefits provided under the LHWCA will likely be insufficient to cover an injured employee’s full financial losses.
 If you are unable to work again, you deserve to be compensated for your full economic damages.

 There are two provisions for filing a claim against a third-party under the LHWCA.
 Section 905(b) permits an injured worker to file a lawsuit against a shipowner.
 Additionally, Section 933 allows someone who was hurt because of the negligence of another party’s conduct to bring a lawsuit against the responsible person or entity.
 As per the LHWCA, an employer is exempt under Section 933.